CemRoot/Nasa_Apod_Project/README.md

 - This project includes error handling for API interactions to provide user-friendly feedback if any issues arise during data retrieval.

 ---

-Feel free to adjust and customize this template based on any additional information or changes to the project.